dstackai/dstack/docs/blog/posts/monitoring-gpu-usage.md

 Monitoring is a critical part of observability, and we have many more features on our roadmap:

-* A simple way to export metrics to Prometheus.
-* Displaying historical metrics within the control plane UI.
-* Potentially adding more metrics, including disk usage, I/O, network, etc.
+* Potentially adding more metrics, including disk usage, I/O, network, etc
+* Support for the TPU accelerator
+* Displaying historical metrics within the control plane UI
-* Also tracking deployment metrics, including LLM-related metrics.
+* Tracking deployment metrics, including LLM-related metrics
+* A simple way to export metrics to Prometheus

 ## Feedback